 How do we achieve real safety?

-The deadly falsehood that violence against some communities will create security for others is perpetuated by the policies of both the U.S. and Israeli government.
-One of the most dangerous places where the regimes of Trump and Netanyahu converge are in exchange programs that bring together police, ICE, border patrol, and FBI from the US with soldiers, police, border agents, etc from Israel.
+Both the U.S. and Israeli governments perpetuate the deadly falsehood that violence against some communities will create security for others.
+The exchanges bring together police, ICE, border patrol, and FBI from the US with soldiers, police, border agents, etc. from Israel.
 In these programs, “worst practices” are shared to promote and extend discriminatory and repressive policing practices that already exist in both countries, including racial profiling, massive spying and surveillance, deportation and detention, and attacks on human rights defenders.

 As Jewish Americans and allies, we believe that building a vision and practice of collective safety is essential.
 As a Jewish organization dedicated to safety and justice for all peoples, we see it as our duty to draw the line at these exchanges.
 We want to join in efforts to expand the definition of sanctuary to mean that all people targeted by aggressive policing – including immigrants and refugees, as well as all people of color, Muslims, trans and queer people – are safe to live their lives.